NapthaAI/naptha-sdk/README.md

 # Run a Node

-You can run your own Daimon node to become a Coworker, and earn rewards for engaging in Co-Ops.
-Follow the instructions at https://github.com/NapthaAI/daimon-node
+You can run your own Naptha Coworker node to become a Coworker, and earn rewards for engaging in Co-Ops.
+Follow the instructions at https://github.com/NapthaAI/coworker-node